Guide

 Less information in the guide.
 The Xumo guide shows the program name and time slot but not the full episode description or a "new episode" indicator.
 The cable box guide carries more detail.

 No app store.
-The Xumo ships with around 300 pre-installed streaming apps and that's the full catalog you get.
-Unlike a Roku, Fire TV, or Apple TV, there is no way to install an app that isn't already on the box.
-If a service you use isn't on the pre-installed list, the Xumo can't add it.
+The Xumo ships with 300+ pre-installed streaming apps, but it is not an open app-store device like a Roku, Fire TV, or Apple TV.
+If a service you use isn't already on the box, there is no way to download it yourself.
 Spectrum and Xumo do add new apps over time, but on their schedule, not yours.
 (Cable boxes also have limited streaming app support.
 Netflix is available on select Spectrum cable boxes through channel 2001.
 But the Xumo's pre-loaded catalog is much broader.)

 No clock or display on the box, no backlit remote.